NateAGeek/MyObsidianMind/Computer Science/Languages/Rust/Rust Sync and Send.md

 ## Runtimes
 [[Crates/Tokio Crate|Tokio]] is a runtime that appears to be the most popular.
 It allows rust to run async functions and provides some async implementations of std.
+There is also [[asyn-std]] that is another runtime.
+It is very similar to Tokio, and kinda is a spin off from some devs.
+But does not seem to be as updated, but it is "stable".